Best Study Timer Techniques for Students (2026)

 What is the best study timer technique for most students?

 The Pomodoro Technique (25 minutes on, 5 minutes off) is the best starting point.
-It is easy to implement, well-supported by research on task initiation, and works across a wide range of subjects.
+It’s easy to implement, well-supported by research on task initiation, and works across a wide range of subjects.
 Students who find 25 minutes too short should try the 52/17 method.

 How long should a study session be?